xgui17/Recipe-Analysis/README.md

 # Exploration of Recipes on [Food.com](https://www.food.com/) 🍱

-## Introduction and Question Identification
+## PART I: Introduction and Question Identification
 Our dataset generally includes recipe information from Food.com (https://www.food.com/), food descriptions and user feedback.
 The particular information we're going to focus on is the ratings of recipes.
 To be specific, the question that we are about to explore is:
 - Is the distribution of recipe submission years that get a score of 5 randomly selected from the distribution of all recipe submission years?

 We asked this question because we wanted to see if food.com users' ideas of a good recipe change from year to year, and we’ve chosen the 5-star rating group because the users who rated five must be satisfied enough with the recipe to give it the highest rating.

-To answer our question, we need to extract information from the `submitted` and `rating` from the dataset. `submitted` is the time when the user uploads the recipe. `rating` represents the average rating of the recipe.
+To answer our question, we need to extract information from the `submitted` and `rating` in the dataset. `submitted` is the time when the user uploads the recipe. `rating` represents the average rating of the recipe.
 We are going to use all the rows in the dataset.

-## Data Cleaning
+## PART II: Data Cleaning
 We first calculated the average `rating` of each recipe, and combined them with other information about the recipes.
 Then we replaced all the `rating` of 0 with np.nan.
 Such replacement is reasonable due to the fact that there is no rating of 0 on the website, and the 0s in the `rating` column is actually representing missing data.

 Here are a few things we've done to clean up the data:
 1. Obtain time information from the `submitted` column, and assigned a new column `year` for the submitted year.
-2. Change the string format of list to lists of strings in `tags`, `ingredients` and `steps`, which makes it easier to access each string.
+2. Change the string format of the list to lists of strings in `tags`, `ingredients` and `steps`, which makes it easier to access each string.
 3. Separate `nutritions` into 7 columns, each representing a different nutrient.
 This makes it easier for us to access individual nutrients afterwards.
 4. Get rid of unreasonable data.
 (We are not replacing nan in the dataframe with an ideal element at this stage.
 Since we have no way to know the specific generating process of the data by now, we can't fill in the content casually.)
 - Replace the entries in `calories (#)` with more than 2000 calories with np.nan since there is hardly any recipe in life with such high calories.
 - Replace the data in `minutes` that are greater than 24*60 with np.nan, because it is unreasonable to prepare a recipe for over a day.

 Here are the first few rows of the data frame `cleaned`.
 We’ll refer to the data inside `cleaned` from now on.